P ≠ RP Proof

 computation is generalized here, without losing its more important

-characteristic: To be understood loosely as “feasible in practice”:
+characteristic: To be understood loosely as “feasible in practice”, where the critique in [25]

 Definition 3.7: Poly-time computation.
 A computation is said to be polynomial-time if

-its running time T(n) = O(nk), for some finite nonnegative k that does not depend on
+its running time T(n) = O(nk), where k = O(1), even

-n. (n = |input|.)
+= |input|.)

 Into the old traditional definition,